DWI / Criminal Case Flow

 3. NOA & Discovery

-We file our Notice of Appearance and request required discovery (including the Bill of Particulars and mandatory materials the prosecution must provide at the outset).
+We file our Notice of Appearance and request required discovery, including the Bill of Particulars and mandatory materials the prosecution must provide at the outset.

 4. Court Appearance(s)

-5. OASAS Evaluation & Treatment (DWI)
+5. OASAS Evaluation & Treatment

-You may be required to obtain an evaluation from an OASAS-certified provider.
-Results can help the court determine whether treatment is required as part of sentencing or probation.
-If ordered, treatment must be completed per court direction.
+The evaluation results help the court determine whether treatment should be required as part of sentencing or probation.

 6. Additional Court Appearances (If Needed)